 Next Poppy demonstrated how to do lettering, making it look effortless as she deftly traced the script.
 Then it was our turn and as I suspected it was a lot harder than it looked!
 I tried my best to move smoothly and confidently, but to no avail – the machine ran away with me and my letters jerked and jumped across the fabric.
 I now empathise with my five year old son learning to form his joined-up letters.
 This is definitely a technique which requires plenty of practice…

 After a few trial runs, it was time to choose what we’d be making for our finished pieces, and I decided upon an applique cushion cover.
 On my drive down to Penzance that morning, I’d seen a hot air balloon drifting across the blue Cornish sky and decided that this would be my motif for the day.
+Poppy had rolls of new fabric as well as a lovely old leather suitcase full of vintage pieces.
 I carefully selected the fabrics I wanted to use for the bright balloons and laid them out, ready to be sewn into place.

 Before long it was time for lunch and we headed down the road to Trereife House, a beautiful centuries-old private estate owned by the Le Grice family, where we were served a delicious lunch of red mullet followed by caramel meringue in the cosy private dining room – a real treat in itself.